 Many of your study strategies–habits you have developed on and relied on over time–work great!
-Still, many students find when they start college or move into more challenging course material that some of those habits might need to be tweaked.
-It’s always useful to reflect on what study habits have been successful and what you might change – studying for college can be very different than studying in high school; you will be expected to not just memorize things, but to apply and evaluate information.
+Still, many students find when they start college or take on more challenging course material that some habits might need to be tweaked.
+Reflection is a powerful tool, and LSC is ready to help you delve into thinking about what study habits continue to work for you and what you might want to change – studying for college can be very different than studying in high school; you will be expected to not just memorize things, but to apply and evaluate information.

-Below are some strategies that you can explore and try out!
-See what works for you!
+Below are some strategies you can explore and try out-see what works for you!